APMichael/Winapp2/NOTES.md

 **%ProgramFiles%**
 *XP-10:* C:\\Program Files
 *XP-10:* C:\\Program Files (x86)
-This will work for both 32bit and 64bit because CCleaner detects these paths on its own.
+(This will work for both 32-bit and 64-bit folders as CCleaner will detect it on its own.)

 **%Public%**
 *Vista-10:* C:\\Users\\Public